Skip to content

 • Toyota Aygo

-Why are cars in group 3 cheaper?
+Why are cars in group 3 cheaper to insure?

-What are group 3e cars?
+What are group 3E cars?

-At the other end of the scale, a ‘u’ label means the vehicle’s security level is unacceptable, making it more likely to be stolen and a ‘d’ label means the safety requirement hasn’t been met.
-These letters, for example, would make the vehicle more expensive than normal to insure, if at all.
+At the other end of the scale, a ‘U’ label means the vehicle’s security level is unacceptable, making it more likely to be stolen and a ‘D’ label means the safety requirement hasn’t been met.

-Are group 3 cars good for 17 year olds?
+Are group 3 cars good for 17-year-olds?

 Although it’s not just young drivers – anyone looking to buy a car may be able to cut their insurance bill by picking a car in insurance group 3.